Tompkins Ready

 • Make sure you have a working smoke alarm on every level of your home, and outside all sleeping areas.

 Cooking is the leading cause of home fires and home fire injuries.
-When preparing your holiday meals, stay in the kitchen when cooking at high temperature, like frying, broiling or boiling.
+Stay in the kitchen when cooking at high temperature, like frying, broiling or boiling.
 If you see any smoke or the grease starts to boil, turn the burner off.
-Turkey fryers can tip over easily.
-Make sure they are on a sturdy, level surface and DO NOT move once in use.

 What3Words: